hackable/veriscope/docker-scripts/README.md

 # This will automatically generate PostgreSQL credentials

 # 4. Start services (Nginx enabled by default on port 80)
-# Automatically uses docker-compose.nethermind.yml if it exists
-docker-compose -f docker-compose.dev.yml up -d
+docker-compose -f docker-compose.yml up -d

-# OR use the setup script (automatically includes Nethermind config)
+# OR use the setup script
 ./docker-scripts/setup-docker.sh start

 # 5. (Optional) Setup SSL for production deployment
 # See "SSL Certificate and Nginx Setup" section for details
 ./docker-scripts/setup-docker.sh obtain-ssl
 ./docker-scripts/setup-docker.sh setup-nginx
-# Then manually update docker-compose.dev.yml volumes
+# Then manually update docker-compose.yml volumes

 # 6. Create admin user (if not done in setup)
 ./docker-scripts/setup-docker.sh create-admin